-Here I’m doing a 5 minute dynamic stretching routine, which helps the body improve kinesthetic awareness, get warmed up, and stretch out all at the same time.
-I know a bunch of different exercises so I tend to change things up, but if you are not familiar, you should check out my article and video on dynamic stretching: Best Dynamic Stretching Warm Up Routine.
+Start the workout with a dynamic stretching routine, which helps the body improve kinesthetic awareness, get warmed up, and stretch out all at the same time.
+There are many different exercises you can use, but if you’re not familiar, you should check out my article and video on dynamic stretching: Best Dynamic Stretching Warm Up Routine.

 Before sprinting, it’s a good idea to do some light jogging beforehand to get your muscles ready for intense sprinting.
-I prefer a couple times around the track, which is about half a mile.
+I prefer a couple times around the track (800 meters), which is about half a mile.
 It’s enough to get a decent sweat, but not enough to conserve energy for the sprints.

 Now we’re ready to start sprinting to help you burn some serious calories and fat.
 You are going to sprint as fast as you can for 200 meters, which is half the track, then you are going to walk for 200 meters.
 You are going to alternate between sprinting and running for 5 rounds.
 If you are in awesome shape, you may be able to shoot for 10 rounds, and conversely if you are starting out, you only lightly jog instead of sprint.